CiscoDevNet/terraform-provider-aci/website/docs/r/function_node.html.markdown

 - `name` - (Required) name of Object function_node.
 - `annotation` - (Optional) Annotation for object function_node.
 - `func_template_type` - (Optional) func_template_type for object function_node.
-  Allowed values: "OTHER","FW_TRANS","FW_ROUTED","CLOUD_VENDOR_LB","CLOUD_VENDOR_FW","CLOUD_NATIVE_LB","CLOUD_NATIVE_FW","ADC_TWO_ARM","ADC_ONE_ARM".
-Default value: "OTHER"
+  Allowed values: "OTHER", "FW_TRANS", "FW_ROUTED", "CLOUD_VENDOR_LB", "CLOUD_VENDOR_FW", "CLOUD_NATIVE_LB", "CLOUD_NATIVE_FW", "ADC_TWO_ARM", "ADC_ONE_ARM".
+Default value: "OTHER".
-- `func_type` - (Optional) Function type
+- `func_type` - (Optional) A function type.
+A GoThrough node is a transparent device, where a packet goes through without being addressed to the device, and the endpoints are not aware of that device.
+A GoTo device has a specific destination.
-  Allowed values: "GoThrough","GoTo","L1","L2","None".
-Default value: "GoTo"
+  Allowed values: "GoThrough", "GoTo", "L1", "L2", "None".
+Default value: "GoTo".
-- `is_copy` - (Optional) is_copy for object function_node.
+- `is_copy` - (Optional) if the device is a copy device.
-  Allowed values: "yes","no".
-Default value: "no"
+  Allowed values: "yes", "no".
+Default value: "no".
-- `managed` - (Optional) Managed for object function_node.
+- `managed` - (Optional) Specified if the function is using a managed device.
-  Allowed values: "yes","no".
-Default value: "yes"
+  Allowed values: "yes", "no".
+Default value: "yes".
 - `name_alias` - (Optional) name_alias for object function_node.
 - `routing_mode` - (Optional) Routing_mode for object function_node.
-  Allowed values: "Redirect","unspecified".
-Default value: "unspecified"
+  Allowed values: "Redirect", "unspecified".
+Default value: "unspecified".
-- `sequence_number` - (Optional) Internal property incremented when aaa user logs in
+- `sequence_number` - (Optional) Internal property incremented when aaa user logs in.
-- `share_encap` - (Optional) Enables encap sharing on node
+- `share_encap` - (Optional) Enables encap sharing on node.
-  Allowed values: "yes","no".
-Default value: "no"
+  Allowed values: "yes", "no".
+Default value: "no".

 - `relation_vns_rs_node_to_abs_func_prof` - (Optional) Relation to class vnsAbsFuncProf.
 Cardinality - N_TO_ONE.
 Type - String.
 - `relation_vns_rs_node_to_l_dev` - (Optional) Relation to class vnsALDevIf.
 Cardinality - N_TO_ONE.
 Type - String.